shakacode/react_on_rails_demo_ssr_hmr/README.md

 1. Edit React file `app/javascript/bundles/HelloWorld/components/HelloWorld.tsx`, like changing some text in the React code, and save the file.
    1. With HMR enabled, you'll see a message on the browser console and the page will update automatically.
    1. With static compilation, you'll need to refresh the page to see the update.
 1. Edit the CSS module file `app/javascript/bundles/HelloWorld/components/HelloWorld.module.css` and change the color.
-You will either see an instant upate to the webpage with HMR, or you will need to refresh the page.
+You will either see an instant update to the webpage with HMR, or you will need to refresh the page.
    1. With HMR enabled, you'll see a message on the browser console and the page will update automatically.
 You'll see browser console messages:
       ```
       [webpack-dev-server] App updated.
 Recompiling...